Skip to content

 Vitamin C

-A well-formulated vitamin C serum (look for L-ascorbic acid at 10–20%) inhibits melanin production and also provides antioxidant protection.
+A well-formulated vitamin C product — like our Face Cream with Peptides & Vitamin C — inhibits melanin production and also provides antioxidant protection.
 It works best in the morning, applied before sunscreen.
 Expect gradual brightening over 8–12 weeks of daily use.
-Store it away from sunlight, as vitamin C is notoriously unstable.
+Store it away from direct sunlight, as vitamin C is notoriously unstable.

 Niacinamide